 The Console ControllerTM is an interface that controls many organ functions and a variety of MIDI functions.
-The Console Controller is pictured below and includes a window that displays functions, one at a time, as well as two rows of buttons used to make selections.
-Each window function is described in this booklet.
+The Console Controller is pictured below and includes a window that displays functions, one at a time, as well as an integrated Rotary Dial with push buttons used to make selections.
+Each window function is described in detail in this booklet.